mavi/instagram-dm-bot/README.md

+# Instagram DM Bot

-# This DM BOT is made with a Puppeteer web scraper to run like a human, and it allows you to send DMs to Instagram accounts via Facebook Messenger.
+This DM BOT is made with a Puppeteer web scraper to run like a human, and it allows you to send DMs to Instagram accounts via Facebook Messenger.

 ### 🔧 Getting Started